A set of 4 posters highlighting the different types of clouds.

-- Cumulus clouds are puffy and look like cotton wool balls.
+- Cumulus clouds are puffy and look like absorbent cotton balls.
 They are flat on the bottom.

 - They are low-level clouds and usually occur in fair weather, although they may lead to storms.

-- Stratus clouds are grey in colour and look like blankets in the sky.
+- Stratus clouds are gray in color and look like blankets in the sky.

 - They are low-level clouds and are essentially above-ground fog.